 Sleeping in Orlando Airport Overnight

-You are able to stay inside the Secure zones overnight.
-But, if you do leave the Secure areas while checkpoints are closed overnight, you’ll have to wait until they reopen in the early morning.
+You can stay inside the airside zones overnight.
+But, if you do leave the airside areas while checkpoints are closed overnight, you’ll have to wait until they reopen in the early morning.

 Locations & Seating

 The seating here is decent.
-Both the pre-Secure areas and areas inside Security have a range of wooden benches, armchairs, and small couches.
+The landside and airside areas have a range of wooden benches, armchairs, and small couches.
 If you prefer the floor, you’ll be happy to know that much of it is carpeted.
-Still, a sleep mat, blanket, or sleeping bag will provide you with extra cushion for sleeping.
+Still, a sleep mat, blanket, or sleeping bag will provide extra cushion.

 Here are good sleep spots that travellers have reported:

-- For warmer temperature, leave the Departures level and head to the car rental level.
+• Landside: Leave the Departures level for warmer temperatures and head to the car rental level.

 Rest Zones